-If you haven’t cleaned your carpet in a while, or if your carpet is older, it very well could be the source of the odor.
-You can go out and purchase a commercial carpet deodorizer, but many of those are full of chemicals or may have an overwhelming sent, triggering an allergic reaction.
+If you haven’t cleaned your carpet in a while or if your carpet is older, it very well could be hosting some unpleasant odors.
+You can go out and purchase a commercial carpet deodorizer, but many of those are full of chemicals that could trigger an allergic reaction or may have an overwhelming smell that doesn’t mix well with your scented candles.
 Commercial deodorizers can also be expensive.
 Thankfully, there are other options for carpet deodorizing that may not require a special shopping trip, and they use ingredients that you probably already have.

-Before you use any product on your carpet, consult your carpet manufacturer to see how your particular material should be treated.
+Before using any product on your carpet, consult your carpet manufacturer to see how the particular material should be treated with a carpet odor remover.
 If you don’t know who the manufacturer is or if you aren’t sure exactly what type of carpet you have, always test the product on a small area (preferably in a spot that’s out of view, such as in a corner or under a large piece of furniture) before widely applying.

 Homemade Carpet Freshener Recipe

-If you prefer to add some fragrance, mix in a few drops of your favorite essential oil into the baking soda before applying it to the carpet.
-Some good deodorizing choices are citrus oils, such as lemon, orange or lime, as well as lavender, peppermint, rosemary, cinnamon or eucalyptus.
+If you prefer to add some fragrance to your DIY carpet cleaner, mix in a few drops of your favorite essential oil into the baking soda before applying it to the carpet.
+Some good deodorizing choices are citrus oils—such as lemon, orange, or lime—and lavender, peppermint, rosemary, cinnamon, or eucalyptus.

-If you don’t have any essential oils on hand but like the idea of adding some scent, you can mix some dried spices or herbs into the baking soda.
-Spices like cinnamon, cloves and nutmeg have a pleasant fragrance, or you can try sweet-smelling herbs like rosemary and thyme.
+If you don’t have any essential oils on hand but like the idea of adding some scent to your homemade carpet cleaner, you can mix some dried spices or herbs into the baking soda.
+Spices like cinnamon, cloves, and nutmeg have a pleasant fragrance, or you can try sweet-smelling herbs like rosemary and thyme.
+Whatever suits your fancy.

-For tough carpet odors, try mixing in equal parts of borax to the baking soda for a homemadecarpet freshener (with or without the addition of fragrant oils or spices).
+For tough carpet odors, try mixing in equal parts of borax to the baking soda for a homemade carpet odor eliminator (with or without the addition of fragrant oils or spices).
 Leave the mixture on the carpet for an hour or longer, then vacuum like you would when using plain baking soda.

-This natural household workhorse is especially good for spot cleaning and deodorizing.
-Put white or apple cider vinegar into a spray bottle along with some warm water (about a one-half to one cup of vinegar for each gallon of water), and spray the area well.
+Clean the carpet with vinegar to both deodorize and spot clean.
+Put white or apple cider vinegar into a spray bottle along with some warm water (about one-half to one cup of vinegar for each gallon of water), and spray the area well.
 After spraying, let the area dry completely.
-The vinegar scent will dissipate, taking many other odors with it.
-If the temporary vinegar odor bothers you, just add a few drops of essential oil like mentioned above.

-Known best for getting stains out of carpet and fabric, club soda can also serve as a natural carpet deodorizer.
+Known best for getting stains out of carpet and fabric, club soda serves as a DIY carpet shampoo and deodorizer.
 If you have a spill or a pet stain on your carpet, blot the area immediately.
 Then, pour some club soda directly onto the stain or onto a cloth, and blot the area again.
-Be sure to use a light blotting motion—don’t rub—to avoid damaging the carpet fibers and altering the appearance of the carpet.
+Be sure to use a light blotting motion—don’t rub—to avoid damaging the carpet fibers and altering the carpet’s appearance.

 Tips for Eliminating Carpet Odors for Good

-Now that you know how to deodorize carpet with household items and homemade carpet fresheners, it’s important to note that the best way to control carpet odors is to prevent them in the first place.
+Now that you know how to deodorize carpet with DIY floor cleaners and homemade carpet fresheners, just remember that the best way to control carpet odors is to prevent them in the first place.
 Here are some tips to keep your carpet smelling as fresh as possible:

-• Keep a basket of old towels by the door for wiping pets’ paws before they come inside.
+• Keep a basket of old towels by the door for wiping your pet’s paws before they come inside.

-• Have your family and guests remove their shoes before entering your home, or have sturdy mats both inside and outside entry doorways, and encourage everyone to wipe their feet well.
+• Ask your family and guests to remove their shoes before entering your home.
+Or place sturdy mats both inside and outside entry doorways, and encourage everyone to wipe their shoes well.

 • Make sure to have adequate ventilation in all carpeted rooms.
 Opening the windows when weather permits and running ceiling fans can help fresh air circulate.